ChinmayaGit/Custom-Icon-Folder-Library/README.md

 if it did not work make sure commandScript path use (copy as path).

 ## change_folder_icon.bat:-
-if you want to change a single folde just copy this file there and run it
+if you want to change a single folde just copy this file there and run it.

+Thanks to demberto for proving us the (FolderIkon).